rachelvansciver/SAACO3/utils/CloudWatch.md

 ### Filter
 - look for ip
 - look for string
-- can trigger cloudwatch alarmas
+- can trigger cloudwatch alarms

 ### Insights
 - query logs for dashboard